mhewedy/viper/README.md

 ```

 ### List all running VMs
-This subcommand list all running VMs

 ```
 $ vm ps
 vm_01
 ```

 ### Start one or more VMs
 ```
 $ vm start vm_01 vm_02
 ```

 ### ssh into a VM
-> This assumes that, there's a user with name `vm_user` already created in the operation system (Linux 😉) installed on the VM

 ```
 $ vm ssh vm_03
 ```

 ### Stop one or more VMs
 ```
 $ vm stop vm_03
 ```

 ### Remove one or more VMs
+Will stop and remove listed VMs
 ```
 $ vm rm vm_03
 ```

 ## Why not Vagrant:

-Vagrant uses a Vagrantfile, and I think - in my case - it is an overhead to maintain such file for each vm I want to create.
+* Vagrant uses a Vagrantfile which I think is most suitated to be source-controlled, and for my case it is an overhead to maintain such file for each vm I want to create. (like create k8s cluster, etc...), I want kind of global accessibility.

-With Vagrantfile, it is most suitated to be source-controlled, but I usually created ad-hoc VMs to try things out - where containers are not suitable. (build full k8s cluster, etc... )